hannobraun/stack-assembly/README.md

 Let's start with the label, `loop:`.
 Remember, labels are not operators.
 Those have inputs and outputs, and we can evaluate them.
 None of that applies to labels.
 A label just exists in the code, giving a name to the operator it precedes.
 That won't do anything, unless we pair the label with a reference.

 The reference, `@loop`, is tied to the `loop:` label.
-References have no inputs and one output, an _operator index_.
+References have no inputs and one output, a zero-based _operator index_.
 That index belongs to the operator which the label names.
-Since labels name the next operator, `@loop` outputs its own index.
+Since labels name the next operator, `@loop` outputs its own index, which is `0`.

 Finally, there's `jump`, an identifier that we haven't seen before. `jump` has one input, an operator index, and no outputs.
 It arranges for evaluation to continue with the operator at that index.